-As the risk of COVID-19 is still with us, we are mindful that there may be a need to return to the highest restrictions should new variants cause further lockdowns or increase the measures that schools are expected to follow.
+As the risk of COVID-19 or any other infectious virus may re-occur, we are mindful that there may be a need to return to the highest restrictions should new viruses or variants cause further lockdowns or increase the measures that schools are expected to follow.
 This addendum is for use in those circumstances.
 It is to ensure that we keep pupils and staff as safe as possible, physically and emotionally.